IISERM/Darwin-Hackathon/index.md

 ## 4. Viral relatedness
-Ritajyoti Ray Choudhary has given you two RNA sequences of different viruses, find how long ago in hours they diverged from their common ancestor.
+Ritajyoti Ray Choudhary has given you two RNA sequences of different viruses [here](virus.txt), find how long ago in hours they diverged from their common ancestor.
 Assume the following -
 - All variation is due to genetic mutations only.
 - Mutations are only of the point-type mutations.